tashasimone/portfolio/README.md

+Reinventing myself by totally doing-over my portfolio site.
+Probaly expanding it to contain more information about myself.
+Attempting to develop it using React.js. having a good time all around.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>